-The Yarragon CBD Parking Study area includes all the major business areas located in the town, with some residential areas also included.
-The study area for Yarragon starts at Loch Street to the west, Waterloo Road to the North, Rollo Street to the east, Princes Highway Services Road, and Hanns Lane to the south, while including a small section of Campbell Street as well.
-This study area was chosen to account for the highest traffic density areas within Yarragon, this being predominately around the local businesses, attracting both employees and customers.
+The Yarragon CBD Parking Study area includes all the major business areas located in the town, with some residential areas included too.
+The study area for Yarragon starts at Loch Street to the west, Waterloo Road to the North, Rollo Street to the east, while including Princes Highway Services Road, and Hanns Lane to the south, while including a small section of Campbell Street as well.
+This area was chosen to account for the highest traffic density areas within Yarragon, this being predominately around the local businesses, attracting both employees and customers.
 Additionally, these areas attract a high number of visitors requiring parking.
 According to the Baw Baw Planning Scheme, Yarragon is considered a secondary town with moderate growth.
 It is described as a strong tourist-oriented shopping destination, suggesting a lot of parking spaces will be used by passer-by visitors.
-Yarragon CBD's main employment industries include supermarket/grocery stores, local businesses, cafes and eateries (2011, Census).
+Yarragon CBD's main employment industries include supermarket and grocery stores, hospitals, cafes and restaurants, cheese and other dairy manufacturing, and local government administration (2011, Census).
 A combination of short term and long-term parking is required to account for the wide range of activities visitors will undertake within Yarragon.